New product development process in 10 steps

 9. Validation and Testing

 Finally, we are at that last crucial stage before we open up our product or service to the entire world.
-Here, we check if all the metaphorical nuts and bolts are fastened and secure; market testing, product testing, performance testing, and so on to analyze how the product reacts to different application builds, customer scenarios, and realistic marketing environments.
+Here, we ensure that all the metaphorical nuts and bolts are fastened securely.
+We conduct market testing, product testing, and performance testing.
+These tests help us analyze how the product performs across various application builds, in different customer scenarios, and in realistic marketing environments.

 This enables marketers, designers, and developers to understand how better to package, distribute, and sell the product or service to the customers before it hits the shelves.

-Every underlying concept, attribute, and function of the product is validated here in “real world” conditions as much as possible, which is why if any optimizations are required to be made, should be made by the company as it might be the team’s last chance to do so before the product’s debut.
+Here, we validate every underlying concept, attribute, and function of the product under “real world” conditions as much as possible.
+This is why the company should make any required optimizations.
+It might be the team’s last chance to do so before the product’s debut.

 It’s also important to close this stage with beta testing, which comprises manual testing to validate the product’s overall performance and efficiency considering various input scenarios, helping further validate the go-to-market plan.